 - How to verify the CDN is working & troubleshooting tips

 - WPMU DEV CDN usage notes

-More general information about the benefits of CDNs, how a CDN works, and CDN reviews can be found on our blog.
+For more general information about the benefits of CDNs, how a CDN works, and CDN reviews watch the video below and check our blog.

 11.1 What is a CDN?Link to chapter 1